Rapptz/discord.py/docs/guide/introduction.rst

     $ ls CoolBot/
     > bot.py cogs/ config.py .gitignore

-Which will create a basic bot project with an assortment of essentials for getting started.
+Using these utilities will create a basic bot project with an assortment of essentials for getting started.
 This includes:-

 - A basic ``bot.py`` which is prefilled with a basic :class:`~ext.commands.Bot` subclass and functionality for extending it.
 - A ``cogs/`` directory for creating extension files in with Cog functionality (which is optional).